nextgis/docs_ngweb/source/mapstyles.rst

 If you want to create a simple custom style, select "User-defined style" in the drop-down menu.
 You can set up:

-* Marker shape
+* Marker shape: square, circle, triangle, star, cross;
-* Marker size and stroke width
+* Marker size and stroke width.
+Enter a number or use the arrows in the field;
-* Fill color and stroke color and their opacity (by using sliders and eyedropper or entering values in HEX, HSB or RGB format)
+* Fill color and stroke color and their opacity (by using sliders and eyedropper or entering values in HEX, HSB or RGB format);
+* The style of the line / polygon outline: solid, dotted, dashed, dash-dotted.

 .. figure:: _static/QGIS_style_custom_en.png